DonDebonair/slack-machine/docs/index.rst

 	- Send DMs to any user
 	- Support for `message attachments`_
 	- Listen and respond to any `Slack event`_ supported by the RTM API
+	- Store and retrieve any kind of data in persistent storage (currently Redis and in-memory storage are supported)

 .. _Slack RTM API: https://api.slack.com/rtm
 .. _Slack Web API: https://api.slack.com/web